manwaring/lambda-wrapper/README.md

   newVersions: any[]; // array of all unmarshalled javascript objects of new images
   oldVersions: any[]; // array of all unmarshalled javascript objects of old images
-  versions: Version[]; // array of full version object (new image, old image, etc - see Version interface) success(message: any): void; // invokes lambda callback with success error(error: any): void; // invokes lambda callback with error }
+  versions: Version[]; // array of full version object (new image, old image, etc - see Version interface) success(message?: any): void; // invokes lambda callback with success error(error?: any): void; // invokes lambda callback with error }

 interface Version {